 1.1.1.
 In General.
 A Participant may attribute to this Plan any excess deferrals made during a taxable year of the Participant by notifying the Committee in writing not later than the March 1 following such taxable year of the amount of the excess deferral to be assigned to the Plan.
 A Participant shall be deemed to have notified the Plan of excess deferrals to the extent the Participant has excess deferrals for the taxable year calculated by taking into account only the amount of elective contributions (both pre-tax and Roth contributions) allocated to the Participant's Retirement Savings Account and, if applicable, Roth Account and to any other plan of the Employer and Affiliates.
-Notwithstanding any other provision of the Plan Statement, a Participant's excess deferrals, plus any income and minus any loss allocable thereto, shall be distributed to the Participant to the Participant does not make the catch-up contributions or does not make the maximum allowable catch-up contributions for such taxable year, then the Participant's excess deferrals shall first be re-characterized as catch-up contributions, to the extent permitted under section 414(v) of the Code, and any remaining excess deferrals, plus any income and minus any loss allocable thereto, shall be distributed to the Participant no later than the first April 15 following the close of the Participant's taxable year.
+Notwithstanding any other provision of the Plan Statement, a Participant's excess deferrals, plus any income and minus any loss allocable thereto, shall be distributed to the Participant no later than the first April 15 following the close of the Participant's taxable year.
+If a Participant is eligible to make catch-up contributions pursuant to Section 2 of the Plan Statement but such Participant does not make the catch-up contributions or does not make the maximum allowable catch-up contributions for such taxable year, then the Participant's excess deferrals shall first be re-characterized as catch-up contributions, to the extent permitted under section 414(v) of the Code, and any remaining excess deferrals, plus any income and minus any loss allocable thereto, shall be distributed to the Participant no later than the first April 15 following the close of the Participant's taxable year.